longyi-brownie/brownie-metadata-database/README.md

 GRANT USAGE ON SCHEMA public TO "brownie-fastapi-server";
 GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO "brownie-fastapi-server";
 GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO "brownie-fastapi-server";

+-- Optional: set password used by local development automation ALTER USER "brownie-fastapi-server" WITH PASSWORD 'brownie';
 ```

 **What's Automated:**